ianmateusES/Tensorflow-Object-Detection-API/README.md

 ## Downloading Git repos

+Download the full TensorFlow object detection repository located at https://github.com/tensorflow/models by clicking the “Clone or Download” button and downloading the zip file.

 Along with this you need to download the Tensorflow Model git repo and faster rcnn model from TensorFlow's model zoo

-Download the full TensorFlow object detection repository located at https://github.com/tensorflow/models by clicking the “Clone or Download” button and downloading the zip file.

-## Supporting files and models

 Faster-RCNN-Inception-V2 model.
 [Download the model here.](http://download.tensorflow.org/models/object_detection/faster_rcnn_inception_v2_coco_2018_01_28.tar.gz)

+## Supporting files and models

-  The modules files that supports for this project is as shown below,
+The Python modules files that supports for this project is as shown below,

 ```
 C:\> pip install protobuf